 How Should I Prepare?

-The first way to get ready for this change is to create evergreen Expanded Text Ads.
-Having a variety of Expanded Text Ads well put together, informative, and conversion-focused will be very beneficial to your campaigns.
+The first way to prepare for this change is to create evergreen Expanded Text Ads.
+Having various Expanded Text Ads well put together, informative, and conversion-focused will benefit your campaigns.
 You’ll still be able to test and see how this ad copy does in the auction and use that data to inform your Responsive Search Ads changes.

 If you have a handful of expanded Expanded Text Ads that convert often, you should consider using those headlines and descriptions in your new Responsive Search Ads.